 - Can I play with my friend?
-Friend Request forms will be accepted for players in AS and players who are new to the sport.
+Friend Request forms will be considered for players in AS and players who are new to the sport.
 See the info on our Evaluations page for more details.

 LATE REGISTRATION POLICY

+We know that it can be difficult at times to juggle other extracurricular and family commitments during the season.
 As in any sport, we encourage families to please keep in mind that a player forms part of a team and a team is strongest when all players are present.
 We acknowledge that there may be times when a player is absent; but we hope that such absences are minimal, in order to strengthen the team, and maximize player development in both games and practices.